-The first priority for new freelancers is always to get clients.
+The priority for new freelancers is always to get clients.
 Naturally, the path will always start with the freelancing marketplaces like Upwork.
-It is indeed one of the better paths to start freelancing.
+It is indeed one of the better ways to start freelancing.
 But one must remember it isn’t the only source to get a regular source of clients.

-Building a blog won’t be easy but the benefits of building a blog, in the long run, outweighs everything else.
-Building assets are never easy and blog is your own asset to your career.
+Building a blog won’t be easy but the benefits of a blog, in the long run, outweigh everything else.
+Building assets aren’t easy.
+Blog is an asset to you.
 A quality blog can help you get the much-needed base that any freelancer or an online entrepreneur needs.

 I always recommended developers to start freelancing early (as early as in college or at least alongside the first job) and have a blog and a website and here is why: